General Motors (NYSE:GM) is a leading automaker committed to delivering the best automobile products to the world.

 GM’s Total Vehicle Sales YoY Growth in South America

-As mentioned, GM suffered the worst decline in vehicle sales in South America in 2Q 2020 at -65% year over year.
+Based on the above chart, GM suffered the worst decline in vehicle sales in South America throughout all quarters in 2020.

 To recap, GM experienced the worst vehicle sales in 2020 in 3 of its largest markets, namely the U.S., China and South America.